 There’s a lot of variables that go into exactly how quickly a website loads – how it’s setup, how many images and videos you have, etc. But your web host has a lot to do with it.
 To compare apples to apples, you can look at Time To First Byte (TTFB), ie how long does it take the web host to acknowledge the request once it has received the request from a visitor.

-In other words, when someone types in your web address – how long does it take the server to say “hey – I got your request, I’m retrieving your files right now.”
-Here are the results of a test I ran with identically setup websites on GoDaddy and 1&1 (new WordPress install & no caching) in December 2015.
+In other words, when someone types in your web address – how long does it take the server to say “Hey – I got your request.
+I’m retrieving your files right now.”
+Here are the results of a test I ran with similar websites on GoDaddy and 1&1 recently.

 You control your server and hosting account with backend software that’s on your server (sort like Windows on a PC).
 This backend software is where you go to find your server & website information.
 It’s where you install software to power your website (such as WordPress or Drupal).
 It’s where you set up your email – basically just managing your account.

 Servers by default can be very technical and very daunting for DIYers.
-The more experience you have, generally the more control and options you want, while first-timers want ease of use over anything.
+The more experience you have, generally the more control and options you want, while first-timers usually prioritize ease-of-use.
 Hitting that balance is what I call usability – can you actually use your hosting account the way you want to use it without frustration?

 cPanel is the industry-standard backend for hosting accounts.
 It’s open-source (meaning no one owns it and you can get support anywhere online, since multiple hosts have the same or similar setups), and very common.
 It’s not particularly pretty, but it’s straightforward and understandable.
 First timers can find what they need, and more seasoned website owners can get what they want.